 Kukathas and Pettit credit Rawls with the revival of political theory in the third quarter of the twentieth century.9 They cite Isaiah Berlin's harsh judgment in 1962, "No commanding work of political theory has appeared in the 20th century,"10 and point to the academic institutionalization of the false fact-value dichotomy and scientism as the reason.
 By mid-century political theory had withered to the mere study of the history of political thought and the analytical analysis of groundless values.
-A Theory of Justice, published in 1971, was the long-awaited commanding work.11 However, while the book did perhaps contribute somewhat to the revival of political theory in terms of revitalizing the discipline, although it could be argued that political theory is still marginalized in political science departments and is being driven out of them back into philosophy departments, it has already been noted that in my view it took political philosophy down a wrong turn.
-Fortunately, some Rawlsians are starting to correct for this detour; classical liberal John Tomasi, for example, has recently written a book titled
+A Theory of Justice, published in 1971, was the longawaited commanding work.11 However, while the book did perhaps contribute somewhat to the revival of political theory in terms of revitalizing the discipline, although it could be argued that political theory is still marginalized in political science departments and is being driven out of them back into philosophy departments, it has already been noted that in my view it took political philosophy down a wrong turn.
+Fortunately, some Rawlsians are starting to correct for this detour; classical liberal John Tomasi, for example, has recently written a book titled Liberalism Beyond Justice.
+But these efforts are still plagued by their roots in Kantian/Rawlsian deontology.
+Even Aristotelian liberals Rasmussen and Den Uyl insist in Rawlsian fashion on a strict separation between politics and morality, and a number of prominent libertarians I know insist that libertarianism is merely a political philosophy in the narrow sense of being solely concerned with justice, rights, and liberty (e.g., Walter Block and Stephan Kinsella).

 9 Kukathas and Pettit (1990), pp. 5-6.
 10 Quoted in ibid., p.
 1.